locmansueto/SNPSeekWithZKChartGH/README.md

 ### How do I get set up? ###

-* Setup
+* Setup development environment

+	- Download and install [Apace Tomcat v.7](https://tomcat.apache.org/download-70.cgi) to your webserver.
-	- Download the [HDF5 data files](https://s3.amazonaws.com/snp-seek/snpseekdata-4bitbucket.zip) and save them in a dedicated directory in the web server.
+	- Download the [Nipponbare](https://s3.amazonaws.com/snp-seek/snpseekdata-4bitbucket.zip) and [other reference](https://3kricegenome.s3.amazonaws.com/snpseek-otherrefs-4bitbucket.zip) HDF5 data files, then extract to a dedicated directory in the web server.
 	- Download the [customized JBrowse](https://s3.amazonaws.com/snp-seek/jbrowse-1.11.6-4bitbucket.tgz), extract it in the webserver and create a symbolic link (ex. jbrowse) from the tomcat webapps directory pointing to the extracted JBrowse directory.
-	- Download/Clone this project and open in Eclipse (or preferably MyEclipse).
+	- Download/Clone this project and open in [Eclipse](https://eclipse.org/) (or preferably [MyEclipse for Spring](https://www.genuitec.com/products/myeclipse/features/spring/)).
 	- Set the database connection parameters in bean IRIC\_ProductionDS in /resources/iric\_prod\_crud-dao-context.xml (described next section)
 	- Set the parameters defined in the static class org.irri.iric.portal.AppContext, specially: